 How Microneedling Actually Works

 Even with the skin repair, reconstruction and rejuvenation that come with the wound healing process hardly would anyone in her right mind want to cut her skin open (wound) just to activate the wound healing process to eliminate certain skin issues.
-But, microneedling let you have it both ways – the repair, reconstruction and rejuvenation that come with wound-healing without even wounding your skin.
+Moreover, cutting your skin open would leave a scar when it heals.
+But, microneedling let you have it both ways – the repair, reconstruction and rejuvenation that come with wound-healing without even wounding your skin at all.

 Here is the thing…

-When the derma roller is rolled repeatedly on an area of the skin, the needles penetrate the epidermis (outer layer), without damaging it, and prick the dermis (second/tissue layer) to create hundreds of micro punctures.
+When the derma roller is rolled repeatedly on an area of the skin, the needles penetrate the epidermis (outer layer), without damaging it, and prick the dermis (second/tissue layer) to create hundreds of micro punctures and cause blood to flow to that area via the needles pinpoints.

-Once the body’s wound healing mechanism is activated, it sends out signals (like it does during real wounding) that leads to the release of various growth factors such as platelet derived growth factor (PGF), transforming growth factor alpha and beta (TGF-α and TGF-β), fibroblast growth factor (FGF), and many others.
+Once the body’s wound healing process/mechanism is activated, it sends out signals (like it does during real wounding) that leads to the release of various growth factors such as platelet derived growth factor (PGF), transforming growth factor alpha and beta (TGF-α and TGF-β), fibroblast growth factor (FGF), and many others – (these are the blocks/bricks, cement, sand, gravel, water used for rebuilding the broken fence in our analogy above).

 These growth factors stimulate the migration and proliferation of fibroblasts that promote the formation of new natural collagen (neocollagenesis) and elastin (neoelastinogenesis) in the papillary dermis.
 Also, new capillaries or blood vessels are formed (neovascularisation).

-These neocollagenesis, neoelastinogenesis and neovascularisation caused by microneedling leads to a total repair, remodeling, reconstruction and rejuvenation of the affected area by producing new natural collagen, elastin, blood vessels to replace the old and damaged ones and to regenerate smooth and flawless skin.
+These neocollagenesis, neoelastinogenesis and neovascularisation caused by microneedling leads to a total repair, remodeling, reconstruction and rejuvenation of the affected area through the production of new natural collagen, elastin, blood vessels to replace the old and damaged ones and to regenerate smooth and flawless skin.
 1, 2.

 Apart from activating the body’s natural wound healing mechanism, the micro punctures (tiny holes/wounds) created by the derma roller also serve as channels for transporting skincare products into the dermis to boost their efficacy especially to support the process of new skin regeneration and rejuvenation.